ElenBabayan/bitcoin-nodes-live-map/README.md

 # Bitcoin Node Heatmap Visualization

 This project visualizes the global distribution of Bitcoin nodes by creating an interactive heatmap.
-It uses `bitcoin-cli` to query an actual Bitcoin Core node running on your machine to retrieve the IP addresses of all connected peer nodes.
+It uses `bitcoin-cli` to query an actual Bitcoin Core node running on machine to retrieve the IP addresses of all connected peer nodes.
 The backend server executes `bitcoin-cli getpeerinfo` to get real-time peer information from local `bitcoind` instance.

 ## Setup